-However, they can mill the wood to any specific width and length at your neighborhood hardware store.
+However, your neighborhood hardware store can provide wood milling services to achieve any specific width and length you require.

 We all know how challenging it is to find a reliable contractor.
 People look for recommendations from those they know, post on message boards, and peruse review websites like Angie’s List and Yelp.